jamesmilanhiggins/shoe-store/README.md

 * _Run $bundle_
 * _Run $ruby app.rb_
 * _Type localhost:4567 in a browser window to view application_

-## Database Setup Instructions

-* _If Postgres is not installed on your computer, follow these instructions https://www.learnhowtoprogram.com/ruby/ruby-database-basics/installing-postgres-7fb0cff7-a0f5-4b61-a0db-8a928b9f67ef_
-* _run $postgres in your terminal window and leave it running_
-* _In another terminal window, run $rake db:create_
-* _run $rake db:migrate_
-* _run $rake db:test:prepare_

 ## Known Bugs